Emblems

 Royal Coat of Arms

 The shield is quartered: the first and fourth quadrant is a golden crowned mermaid sounding a conch against a blue background, a reference to La Sirène and representing the Kingdom of Navassa.
-In the second and third are three gold crowned escallops (seashells) against a red background, representing a simplified coat of arma of the former Kingdom of Legiálle.
+In the second and third are three gold crowned escallops (seashells) against a red background, representing a simplified coat of arms of the former Kingdom of Legiálle.
 The shield is encircled by the sash and badge of the Most Royal & Illustrious Order of La Sirène, and supported on either side by a red-footed booby, each standing on a rock base.
 The Crown surmounts the coat of arms.

 The monarch and the state use the Royal Coat of Arms as arms of dominion.
 Selected purveyors to the royal court can also display the royal insignia.